Home • Welcome to ALSO!

 • Uniform Divorce Recognition Act

-[NCCUSL Text] This act establishes the criteria by which a severed mineral interest in real estate becomes dormant.
-A mineral interest becomes dormant if there is no actual "use" of the interest for 20 years or more.
-(This act is now regarded by the NCCUSL as a model act, instead of a uniform act, and so it may be known as the Model Dormant Mineral Interests Act.)
+This act establishes the criteria by which a severed mineral interest in real estate becomes dormant.
+A mineral interest becomes dormant if there is no actual “use” of the interest for 20 years or more.
+(This act is now regarded by the Uniform Law Commission as a model act instead of a uniform act.)

 • Uniform Drug Dependence Treatment and Rehabilitation Act